Roll20/roll20-character-sheets/Warhammer 4e Character Sheet/README.md

 April 13th 2022 v1.55d

 - New integrated Size system - Size is selectable in Background tab, and Vs Size in the Melee Assister.
 Applyies Size Combat Modifiers rules from the core book, effects sheet Wounds/Carry weight and modifies melee combat rolls.
-Showing larger/smaller bonuses as appropriate.
+Showing larger/smaller bonuses as appropriate to a scale of 7 sizes.
 Only works with talent integration.
 - Improved Conditions calculation, they now cap at -30 modifier
 - Fixed Carouser RT results not displaying properly
 - Fixed Distract RT text not displaying properly